codestudiohq/laravel-totem/README.md

 Totems' tables use generic names which may conflict with existing tables in a project.
 To alleviate this the `.env` param `TOTEM_TABLE_PREFIX` can be set which will apply a prefix to all of Totems tables and their models.

+##### Environments

+By default, totem will set all scheduled tasks to run in the 'production' environment.
+This could be an issue if you have the artisan scheduler running on multiple servers with different environments.
+If you wish to override and specify which environments totem scheduled tasks run in you can add them to the .env param `TOTEM_ENVIRONMENTS`.
+This parameter accepts a comma separated list e.g. `production,staging`.

 #### Updating

 Please republish totem assets after updating totem to a new version